AshAvalanche/ash-docs/docs/professional-services/index.md

 ### Avalanche nodes setup and maintenance

-Ash [open-source tools](/docs/toolkit/) and premium [Console](/docs/console/) plans can significantly reduce the setup and maintenance cost of your Avalanche nodes.
+Ash [open-source tools](/docs/toolkit/) and [Console](/docs/console/) can significantly reduce the setup and maintenance cost of your Avalanche nodes.

-Our team can help you with the **initial setup** and provide you with a maintenance plan **tailored to your needs**.
+Our team can help you with the **initial setup** and provide you with a support plan **tailored to your needs**.

-### Additional features for the Ash tools
+### Additional services for the Ash tools

-As the maintainers of the Ash [open-source tools](/docs/toolkit/) and [Console](/docs/console/), we can **develop additional features** for any need that is not already covered.
+As the maintainers of the Ash [open-source tools](/docs/toolkit/) and [Console](/docs/console/), we can **develop additional features** and provide more services for any need that is not already covered.
 This could be:

-- Better support for your cloud provider
+- Get first class support from our expert team
-- Support for a new blockchain runtime (VM)
+- Support for a new cloud provider or blockchain runtime (VM)
+- Receive custom alerts in real time and never miss an important event going on in your Subnet
+- Deploy and manage a trustless bridge to link your Subnet to other blockchains (including the C-Chain)
+- Automatic AvalancheGo upgrades
+- Launch a fully configurable [Faucet](https://github.com/ava-labs/avalanche-faucet) plugged on your Subnet for easy testing and user on-boarding.
-- Integration with your monitoring system
+- Load balanced RPC for your Subnet
-- Etc.
+- Anything else you might need!

 ### Subnet (Appchain) design and development